aurelien-iapp/text_message_rails/README.md

 # text_message_rails

-A simple gem to send text messages from rails
+A simple gem to send text messages from rails.

+*I haven't touched this code for years, so this is a DEAD project right now.
+You can still use this code as a basic for hacks, but keep in mind it's not maintained anymore !*

 ## Installation